-Accessibility design criteria must be infused into all of the practical, day-to-day work of the fire engineer and, especially, in the development of project-specific fire engineering design objectives ... and be applied from the initial stages of building design, through to the construction and reliable life cycle operation of vertical and horizontal fire evacuation routes facilitating contraflow, areas of rescue assistance, fire safety related signage, controls and fittings, fire prevention and protection measures, fire safety management procedures, routes to and locations of places of safety, etc., etc.
+Accessibility design criteria must be infused into all of the practical, day-to-day work of building designers and, especially, in the development of project-specific fire engineering design objectives ... and be applied from the initial stages of building design, through to the construction and reliable life cycle operation of vertical and horizontal fire evacuation routes facilitating contraflow, areas of rescue assistance, fire safety related signage, controls and fittings, fire prevention and protection measures, fire safety management procedures, routes to and locations of places of safety, etc., etc.

-- Evacuation way finding in buildings must be intuitive and obvious; - 3 Keywords for the fire engineer must be: reality reliability redundancy.
+- Evacuation way finding in buildings must be intuitive and obvious ; - 4 Keywords for designers must be: reality reliability redundancy resilience.